Sport in Belgium: Basketball

 Basketball is governed by the Royal Belgian Basketball Federation.
 Their last tournament was the EuroBasket 2013 in Slovenia, where they won three games.
 The best result of the Belgium national team was a 4th place at the EuroBasket 1947.
 The Basketball League Belgium is the top-flight national division and is played between 8 teams, with the current major clubs being BC Oostende (12 Belgian champion titles and 11 Belgian Cups), Antwerp Giants (9 national titles and 5 Belgian Cups), Spirou Basket Charleroi (8 national titles and 5 Belgian Cups), Liège Basket (3 national titles and 4 Belgian Cups), Mons-Hainaut (1 Belgian Cup) and Verviers-Pepinster.
 The clubs of Racing Mechelen (15 national titles and 9 Belgian Cups between 1964 and 1994), Royal IV Brussels (7 national titles and 5 Belgian Cups between 1939 and 1973) and Semailles (6 national titles and 4 Belgian Cups between 1946 and 1958) have been successful but are now defunct.
 Belgium has organized the EuroBasket 1977.
 The biggest venues for basketball in Belgium are the Spiroudome in Charleroi (7,560 seats), the Country Hall Ethias Liège in Liège (5,600), the Lotto Arena in Antwerp (5,218) and the Sea'Arena in Ostend (5,000).

-Belgian Cats have undergone one of the most remarkable transformations, evolving from an unranked FIBA nation in 2016 into a European powerhouse.
-Claiming both their 2023 and 2025 titles despite trailing at half-time in both finals were extraordinary achievements, making them only the third nation after the Soviet Union and Spain to successfully defend the EuroBasket Women crown.
+Belgian Cats have gone from unranked FIBA nation in 2016 into a winning team consistently.
+Claiming both their 2023 and 2025 titles despite trailing at half-time in both finals, making them only the third nation after the Soviet Union and Spain to successfully defend the EuroBasket Women crown.

 Belgium has become a competitive team on the global stage since first time appearance in 2018 FIBA Women's Basketball World Cup with 4th-place finish.
 Four years later they competed in 2022 edition.).
 They earned the entry ticket into historic Olympics participation in 2020 edition.
 They qualified into semifinals of 2024 Paris Olympics.

 Belgium will be the co-host for the EuroBasket Women 2027 along with Finland, Sweden and Lithuania.